-What does the future hold for you now Nadia?
+What does the future hold for you now, Nadia?

 This award has really boosted my CV.
 As early career scientists, we can't go for huge awards, but these small awards can show your capability.
-The other thing it does for you, it allows you to develop yourself as a scientist, go for what you didn't have, learn the techniques that you topic wisely and think about what motivates you, what you care about.
-I think in the dental field we are quite lucky that there are a lot of things we can do and it's a huge issue.
-Dental caries and periodontitis affect most people in the world so we can do a lot with fairly simple interventions to improve the lives don't have in your toolbox.
+The other thing it does for you, it allows you to develop yourself as a scientist, go for what you didn't have, learn the techniques that you don't have in your toolbox.